 Here at the McIndoe Centre, one of our most popular treatments is breast reconstruction surgery.

 Breast cancer is a disease that affects 1 in 8 women in the UK at some point in their lives.
-That’s why it’s important to remember that breast cancer is an issue that affects women year-round.
 Many breast cancer sufferers require a mastectomy in order to ensure cancer cells are removed from the body.
 Understandably, this often affects the self-esteem of women.
 In these cases, breast reconstruction surgery can help to make women feel a bit more like themselves again.

 What is breast reconstruction surgery?